Vishvaksena: Iconography and associations

-Vishva is the universe or entire creation and Sena is Army.
-As Lord has his army in every nook and corner of the universe, he is Vishvaksena.
+The name is derived from Vishva, meaning the universe, and Sena, meaning army; the name refers to one whose forces extend throughout the universe.

-The Kurma Purana describes Vishvaksena to have been born out of a portion of Vishnu, carrying a conch (shankha), Sudarshana Chakra (discus) and gada (mace) and wearing yellow clothes like his master.
-The Kalika Purana describes him as an attendant of Vishnu, who has four arms, and is red and brown in complexion.
-He seats on a white lotus, has long beard and wears matted hair.
-He carries a lotus, gada, shanka, and chakra in his hands.
+The Kurma Purana describes Vishvaksena as born from a portion of Vishnu, wearing yellow clothes like his master and holding a conch (shankha), discus (chakra) and mace (gada).
+The Kalika Purana describes him as a four-armed attendant of Vishnu with a reddish-brown complexion, a long beard, and matted hair.
+Seated on a white lotus, he holds a lotus bud, mace (gada), conch (shanka), and discus (chakra).

-The Pancharatra text Lakshmi Tantra mentions Vishvaksena as four-armed and holding a shankha and a lotus.
-In another instance, he is said to carry a sword and a club, wear yellow clothes and have tawny eyes, beard and eyebrows, and four teeth.
-In a hymn, the remark is that Vishvaksena carries all attributes of Vishnu, including the srivatsa mark and his weapons.
-The Vishvaksena icon of the Tirumala Venkateswara Temple has four hands and carries a conch (shankha) Sudarshana chakra (discus) in his upper hands and his lower hands are on thigh (Gada hasta) and in Avgana hasta.
+The Pancharatra text Lakshmi Tantra depicts Vishvaksena with four arms, holding a shankha and a lotus.
+Elsewhere in the text, he is described as having four teeth, tawny eyes, beard, and eyebrows, wearing yellow garment while holding a sword and a club.
+Another hymn states that Vishvaksena bears the attributes of Vishnu, including the srivatsa mark and his weapons.
+The Vishvaksena icon at the Tirumala Venkateswara Temple has four arms, holding a conch, discus in its upper hands, while the lower hands display the Gada hasta (hands on thigh) and Ahvana hasta (invitation gesture) positions.

-In the Madhva sect of Vaishnavism, Vishvaksena is widely believed to be the son of Vayu (Mukhyapraana).
+In the Madhva tradition of Vaishnavism, Vishvaksena is regarded as the son of Vayu (Mukhyapraana).